rosxnb/machine-learning/LinearAlgebra/Notes/Span.md

 ## Spanning Set

+Spanning set is a set of vectors that can express any other vector in the same vector space by a linear combination.

 - Set of vectors whose linear combination spans whole space and not just some subspace.
 - For example, (1, 2, 3) and (6, 1, 7)
     - these two vectors linear combination spans whole space of 2D plane
     - hence they are the spanning sets
 - Adding new vectors to existing spanning set is also spanning set
+- Any spanning set with the fewest number of vectors is linearly independent.

+# Dimension

+Dimension is the cardinality of linearly independent spanning sets.

+All linearly independent spanning sets, regardless of its construction, has same number of vectors.
+For example, linearly independent spanning set $S$ in $R^2$ space has $|S| = 2$ hence, the dimensions is 2.
+In general, linearly independent spanning set $S$ in $R^n$ space has $|S| = n$ so $n$ dimensions.

+# Basis

+A basis is a set where linear independence meets the property of the spanning sets.
+A basis can express any vector in its dimension uniquely.

+We can take cardinality of basis set to find the dimension of the space.

 ## Linear Combination Observation: Coefficients Constraining